matthias-stemmler/annimate/docs/user-guide/src/import.md

    ![Screenshot showing "Import corpora from files" dialog](img/import-dialog.png)
 4. Wait until the import is finished, then click on "Continue".
    ![Screenshot showing finished import](img/import-continue.png)
-5. In the final step you can optionally add all imported corpora to a (new or existing) corpus set.
+5. In the final step, you can optionally add all imported corpora to a (new or existing) corpus set.
 Click on "OK" to finish the import.
    ![Screenshot showing how to add imported corpora to a set](img/import-add-to-set.png)

 > **Note:** It is _not_ possible to keep two corpora of the same name imported at the same time.
 If you try to import a corpus with the same name as a corpus that was previously imported, the import will fail.
 This is true even if the old and new corpora are added to different sets.